Beaumont, Texas, In Crisis After City Loses Water Supply Indefinitely

 Around 2:30 a.m., a crowd of people outside the Speedy Stop convenience store attempted to pick up some of the water bottle cases left outside the closed shop.
 A policeman intervened, telling HuffPost, “I’m not going to let people just take water.
 I know we’re in a scary situation, but I had to tell them to stop.”

-“Several cars pulled off with water and that’s fine, but we can’t just let everyone load up what they want,” said the officer, who identified himself as Joe Marlboro.
+“Several cars pulled off with water and that’s fine, but we can’t just let everyone load up what they want,” said Joe Malbrough, police chief of the Beaumont Independent School District.
 “We’re not going to arrest anyone as we’re in a dire situation, but at the end of the day we have to have order and we can’t let them take the water.”

 Norris, 67, who didn’t want to give his last name, argued that he wasn’t trying to steal the water.